The Environmental Movement in the Transition Process

 Chapter 4: The Development of the Czech Environmental Movement, 1990–2000

-INTRODUCTION This chapter will trace the development of the Czech environmental movement during the first post-communist decade, a period of supposed democratic consolidation.
+4. The development of the Czech environmental movement, 1990–2000 INTRODUCTION This chapter will trace the development of the Czech environmental movement during the first post-communist decade, a period of supposed democratic consolidation.
 In addition to charting the evolution of the movement, the political and economic constraints on EMOs will be analysed, particular attention being paid to the issue of access to and conditionality of resources, the impact of the political process or political opportunity structure, and the extent to which the specific political and economic context during the 1990s shaped environmental protest and conditioned the strategic choices of activists.
 For the environmental movement, as with many aspects of political, social and economic activity in the Czech Republic, the period was one of considerable flux.
 A brief interlude of unprecedented political influence in the early 1990s was followed by a nadir of isolation and marginalisation (1992–7) reminiscent of the communist period.
 From 1997 until the end of the decade the professional organisations that had become the institutionalised expression of the green movement enjoyed a certain degree of political access and influence within the re-ignited policy process.
 Such flux is perhaps surprising insofar as one might have assumed that, once the authoritarian system gave way to democratic institutions and procedure, the country was on a firmly established democratic course, and the position of associations and other emblems of democratic society would gradually have improved and evolved.
-What the case of the Czech environmental movement suggests is that the introduction of political democracy can, in the short-term at least, be destabilising...
+What the case of the Czech environmental movement suggests is that the introduction of...

 You are not authenticated to view the full text of this chapter or article.